pierrediedhiou/cybersecurity-journey/glossary.md

 processes running during a scan.
 More threads = faster but noisier
 - **Timestomp** — A Meterpreter technique used to modify file timestamps to hide evidence of activity on a target system
+- **Typosquatting** — Registering domain names similar to legitimate ones with small differences to trick users (ex: g00gle.com instead of google.com), commonly used in phishing attacks
 ## U
 - **UAC** — User Account Control, Windows security feature that controls administrative privileges